Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Experiments

-\textbf{Datasets.} We use prompts for \textit{Dream} from three benchmarking suites: Reward-Bench-2 \citep{rewardbench2}, RM-Bench \citep{rmbench}, and JudgeBench \citep{judgebench}.
-These datasets contain prompts that measure multiple fine-grained chatbot abilities, such as precise instruction following, safety, factuality, and knowledge, with some coverage of math and code.
+\textit{Datasets.} We source prompts from three benchmarking suites: Reward-Bench-2 \citep{rewardbench2}, RM-Bench \citep{rmbench}, and JudgeBench \citep{judgebench}.
+These datasets contain prompts that measure multiple fine-grained chatbot abilities, such as precise instruction following, safety, factuality, and knowledge.

-\textbf{Metrics.} For all datasets, we report reward values on discretized samples as evaluated by each reward model.
+\textit{Metrics.} We evaluate each final, discretized completion using the reward model.
 Specifically, we report the maximum reward across samples (Top@1) and the average reward across all $N$ trajectories per prompt (Avg@$N$), with $N=4$ unless stated otherwise.
 Top@1 measures the best achievable outcome, while Avg@$N$ reflects overall generation quality.
-Although these metrics verify that optimized logits yield high-reward discrete samples, they may still be susceptible to reward hacking.
-To detect such failures, we additionally use \textit{LMUnit-Qwen2.5-72B}~\citep{lmunit} as an external judge.
-LMUnit is explicitly trained to perform ``unit-tests" on fine-grained rubrics (e.g., ``Is the response coherent?''), providing scalar scores from 1 to 5.
-We average scores across five rubrics.
-Stable or improving LMUnit performance provides evidence that gains in reward model scores do not arise from reward hacking.
+To detect possible reward hacking or overoptimization \citep{gao2022scalinglawsrewardmodel}, we additionally use \textit{LMUnit-Qwen2.5-72B}~\citep{lmunit} as an external judge.
+More details are provided in~\appref{subsec:appdx_model_inputs}.
+We qualitatively analyze generations in~\appref{sec:appdx_qa}.